How to play Windows 95/98 Games on Windows 10 or 11?

 Almost every operating system nowadays is a 64 bits system.
 Software for Windows 95 or 98 is made for 32 bits DOS systems.
-When trying to get that software running on a Windows 10, Windows 8, Windows 7 or Vista 32 or 64 bits system and they don't work, we have 4 possible solutions for you, of which 1 surely will work (it takes some experience and time though).
+When trying to get that software running on a Windows 10 or Windows 11 64 bits system and they don't work, we have 4 possible solutions for you, of which 1 surely will work (it takes some experience and time though).
 Unfortunately, a simple Windows 95/98 emulator does not exist (yet).
 If your looking to run Windows XP games, check the Windows XP page.

-Some programs and games that were designed for Windows 95, 98 or XP also run properly on Windows 10, Windows 8 or Windows 7.
+Some programs and games that were designed for Windows 95, 98 or XP also run properly on Windows 10 or Windows 11.
 If they don't work, the first thing you can try is to start the program or game in compatibility mode.

 - Right click on the file or shortcut you want to start and choose "properties"